Constrained deformations of positive scalar curvature metrics: Conformal deformations via Robin eigenfunctions

-In this section, let us denote by $(X^3,g)$ a compact Riemannian manifold with boundary.
-Given $f\in L^{2}$, we shall be concerned with an elliptic eigenvalue problem for a Schr\"odinger operator of the form
+In this section, let us denote by $(X^n,g)$ a compact Riemannian manifold with boundary of dimension $n\geq 3$.
+Given suitably regular functions $f:X\to\mathbb{R}$ and $h:\partial X\to\mathbb{R}$, as specified below, we shall be concerned with an elliptic eigenvalue problem for a Schr\"odinger operator of the form